Article by Dean Ravenscroft, Ph.D. - Updated 17th Oct 2023

 Wisteria by byrdiegyrl.

-It is best to grow Wisteria plants from cuttings, divided or purchased plants; it can take up to 20 years for seed grown plants to flower!
+It is best to grow Wisteria plants from cuttings, divided or purchased plants.
+It usually takes 5 to 15 years, and even up to 20 years for seed grown plants to flower!

 If you have a lot of patience and want to try growing Wisteria Wisteria plants from seed then it is best to first chip the seeds and soak in water for about a day.